afia45/E-commerce-Website-Scarlet-Dawn-/README.md

 ## Run Locally

-For experiencing full functionality of the project, run it locally.
+To experience the full functionality of the project, run it locally.

 - Clone the project
 - Start XAMPP (Apache and MySQL)